jdleesmiller/jdleesmiller.github.io/_posts/2018-03-18-markov-decision-process-2048.markdown

 However, if we reduce the discount factor, \\(\\gamma\\), that makes the player slightly impatient, so that it prefers to win sooner rather than later.
 It then looks a bit more directed.
 Here is an optimal player for \\(\\gamma = 0.99\\):

-<p class="twenty48-policy-player" data-board-size="4" data-max-exponent="6" data-packed-policy-path="/assets/2048/game-board_size-4.max_exponent-6/layer_model-max_depth-0/packed_policy-discount-0.99.method-v.alternate_action_tolerance-1e-09.threshold-1e-07.alternate_actions-false.values-false.dat" data-initial-seed="42">Loading&hellip;</p>
+<p class="twenty48-policy-player" data-board-size="4" data-max-exponent="6" data-packed-policy-path="/assets/2048/game-board_size-4.max_exponent-6/layer_model-max_depth-0/packed_policy-discount-0.99.method-v.alternate_action_tolerance-1e-09.threshold-1e-07.alternate_actions-false.values-true.txt" data-initial-seed="42">Loading&hellip;</p>

-Again it shows good use of the edges and corners to build sequences of tiles in an order that's convenient to merge.
+The value starts around 0.72; the exact initial value reflects the expected number of moves it will take to win from the randomly selected start state.
+It gradually increases with each move, as the reward for reaching the win state gets closer.
+Again the policy shows good use of the edges and corners to build sequences of tiles in an order that's convenient to merge.

 ## Conclusion